ajuna-network/ajuna-network.github.io/docs/testing/performance.md

 - true
 - as code

-[Drill](https://github.com/fcsonline/drill) is an excellent piece of kit that will allow us to test the network without having hugely differing results since we are not using a garbage collected tool like Gatling or k6 and the like.
+[Drill][drill-tool] is an excellent piece of kit that will allow us to test the network without having hugely differing results since we are not using a garbage collected tool like Gatling or k6 and the like.
 Garbage collection is vital as we want the system to send the right amount of requests correctly.

 ### Load testing